 Walnut Creek Model Railroad Society

 If good things come to those who wait, then your train-lover is in for a treat when the Walnut Creek Model Railroad Society opens its doors.
 Usually, their incredible models are only open to the public one weekend a month.
 But what a weekend it is!
-Mountains, tunnels, drawbridges- they’ve recreated dozens of scenarios for train travel.
-And once an hour, the lights dim and you’re treated to an evening scene, complete with a thunderstorm.
+Mountains, tunnels, drawbridges—they’ve recreated dozens of scenarios for train travel.
+And once each hour, the lights dim and you’re treated to an evening scene, complete with a thunderstorm.
+This is one of the largest exclusively HO-scale model railroads in the whole country.
+Admission is $3, but kids under six are free, as are scouts who come in uniform!

 2751 Buena Vista Avenue